ElektraInitiative/libelektra/doc/BUILDSERVER.md

 The previously generated packages are published to the repositories, as described above in _Jenkinsfile (Main CI Pipeline)_.
-The API documentation and source packages get published to the relevant git repositories.
+The API documentation and source packages get published to the relevant Git repositories.
 Finally the Alpine release image is published to Docker Hub.

 ## Jenkins Setup